Herrick Foundation

 Trust-Based Philanthropy: Under CEO Wendy Brightman's leadership, the foundation operates using trust-based philanthropy principles.
 This suggests they value long-term relationships, unrestricted funding where appropriate, and treating grantees as partners rather than supplicants.

 Capacity Building Investment: The foundation believes it is "a wise investment to fund the tools their grant partners need to help them achieve their missions now and support their long-term sustainability."
-Organizations seeking capacity building support alongside programmatic funding may find alignment.
+Organisations seeking capacity building support alongside programmatic funding may find alignment.

-Geographic Specificity: Organizations must serve underserved areas of Southeast Michigan in the specified six counties (Washtenaw, Lenawee, Livingston, Jackson, Monroe, and Western Wayne), but notably NOT Detroit or Ann Arbor.
+Geographic Specificity: Organisations must serve underserved areas of Southeast Michigan in the specified six counties (Washtenaw, Lenawee, Livingston, Jackson, Monroe, and Western Wayne), but notably NOT Detroit or Ann Arbor.
 This specific exclusion is critical.

 Focus Area Alignment: Successful grants clearly align with one or more of the three primary focus areas: Housing (access and retention), Lifelong Learning (experiential opportunities for all ages), or Community Wellbeing (healthcare, violence prevention, food access, public spaces).